RobinNaumann/rescuemule/README.md

 - **custom routing**: To define your own routing logic, extend the `RoutingManager` class and pass your class as a router to the `NetworksService` constructor.

+  - **note**: Look at the `routing_first.dart` as a reference.
+It simply forwards all messages to the first available device in the network. if no device is available, it rejects the message.

 - **add network**: The `NetworksService` also takes the instance of a `ConnectionsManager` as a parameter.
 This is responsible for managing the connections to the different protocols.
 You can define your own network by extending the `NetworkService` class and passing your class as a network to the `ConnectionsManager` constructor.

 ### contacts